 Description

-Shiitake bacon works best as a garnish, on basically anything that could use an extra hit of savoriness, be it avocado toast, scrambled tofu, or a creamy soup.
+Shiitake bacon works best as a garnish, on basically anything that could use some savoriness.
+Try it on avo toast, creamy soups, or vegan pastas.

 Ingredients